 The mutual funds referred to in this website are offered and sold only to persons residing in the United States and are offered by prospectus only.
 The prospectuses include investment objectives, risks, fees, expenses, and other information that you should read and consider carefully before investing.

-The Morningstar Rating™ for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a 3-year history.
+The Morningstar Rating™ for funds, or "star rating", is calculated for funds with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
-The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its 3-, 5-, and 10-year (if applicable) Morningstar Rating metrics.
-The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
-While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
+The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.

-Source for Morningstar data: © 2016 Morningstar, Inc. All Rights Reserved.
+Source for Morningstar data: ©2017 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.

-**138 of our 285 mutual funds had a 10-year track record as of 9/30/16.
+*158 of our 332 mutual funds had a 10 year track record as of 9/30/17.
 (Includes all share classes and excludes funds used in insurance products.)
-121 of these 138 funds (88%) beat their Lipper averages for the 10-year period.
-218 of 270 (81%), 179 of 212 (84%) and 147 of 179 (82%), of T. Rowe Price funds outperformed their Lipper average for the 1-, 3-, and 5-year periods ended 9/30/16, respectively.
-Calculations are based on cumulative total return.
+133 of these 158 funds (84%) beat their Lipper averages for the 10 year period.
+214 of 319 (67%), 186 of 230 (81%), 155 of 185 (84%), of T. Rowe Price funds outperformed their Lipper average for the 1-, 3-, 5-year periods ended 9/30/17, respectively.
+Calculations based on cumulative total return.
 Not all funds outperformed for all periods.
 (Source for data: Lipper Inc.)

-*36 of our 39 Retirement Funds had a 10-year track record as of 9/30/16.
-(Includes all share classes.)
-All 20 of these 20 funds (100%) beat their Lipper averages for the 10-year period.
-37 of 39, 38 of 39, and 35 of 36 of the Retirement Funds outperformed their Lipper average for the 1-, 3-, and 5-year periods ended 9/30/16, respectively.
+*36 of our 39 Retirement Funds had a 10-year track record as of 9/30/17 (includes all share classes).
+34 of these 36 funds beat their Lipper averages for the 10-year period.
+37 of 39, 38 of 39, and 35 of 36 of the Retirement Funds outperformed their Lipper average for the 1-, 3-, 5-year periods ended 9/30/17, respectively.
 Calculations are based on cumulative total return.
 Not all funds outperformed for all periods.
 (Source for data: Lipper Inc.)

-Source: Lipper Inc. 170 of 217 funds (excluding institutional and bank institutional funds as defined by Lipper) more than 6 months old had expense ratios below their Lipper averages based on fiscal year-end data available as of 9/30/16.
+*Source: Lipper Inc. 168 of 213 funds (excluding institutional and bank institutional funds as defined by Lipper) more than 6 months old had expense ratios below their Lipper averages based on fiscal year-end data available as of 9/30/17.